Transatlantic (band): Reunion and The Whirlwind (2009–2013)

 On 16 April 2009, it was officially announced that the band had reunited and begun work on a third studio album.
 The album was released in October 2009 and consisted of a single 77-minute title-track The Whirlwind.
 A special edition of the album was also released, including a second disc with four additional original tracks and four cover tracks.
 Additionally, a deluxe edition was released, which included a DVD documenting the making of the album.
 The album reached No. 21 on the U.S. Billboard Heatseekers chart.

 The band toured North America and Europe in April–May 2010 in support of The Whirlwind.
 Dubbed the Whirld Tour, the band was again joined by Daniel Gildenlöw on stage.

 In February 2013, the new Neal Morse band (with Mike Portnoy) and the Flower Kings started a European tour together which was followed by a gig in Los Angeles in May.
 Each band performed a set with their own songs and the encore set featured Transatlantic songs performed by Morse, Portnoy and Stolt supported by members of the two bands with special guests Jonas Reingold and Randy George alternating on bass.
 The encore ends with eleven musicians on the stage.

 On 10 March 2013, Pete Trewavas announced at the Marillion Weekend Convention in Port Zélande, the Netherlands, that he would be going to Nashville in the Summer to record new material with Transatlantic.
 Neal Morse confirmed this to DPRP.

-Kaleidoscope (2014)
+Kaleidoscope (2014-2017)

 On 30 May 2013, Mike Portnoy announced that they had finished writing a new Transatlantic album.
 It featured five songs (two epics and three 'normal length' ones) plus eight covers for the bonus disc.
 The album was released in January 2014.
 A world tour of the United States and Europe followed, including a performance on the "Progressive Nation at Sea" cruise created by Mike Portnoy.
 The band played two shows, with the first featuring the entire Kaleidoscope album and the second including guest performances by famous progressive rock artists such as Jon Anderson of Yes.
 On 11 September 2014, Kaleidoscope won Album of the Year at the third annual Progressive Music Awards.

+On 7 February 2017, the band performed on the Cruise to the Edge, with Ted Leonard filling in for Roine Stolt, and Bill Hubauer filling in for Daniel Gildenlöw.